MatthewMueller/css/README.md

  - `root` the root for the project, paths will be set relative to here (default: `process.cwd()`)

+### css.images

+An `Array` of extensions for image files that this plugin will interact with.
+You can add to this array directly, but for core support of other types, please open an issue.

+### css.fonts

+An `Array` of extensions for font files that this plugin will interact with.
+You can add to this array directly, but for core support of other types, please open an issue.

 ## Dependencies

  - a read plugin for `css` extensions that has populated `file.contents` with a string